rabbitmq/rabbitmq-website/site/consumers.md

     --apply-to classic_queues
 </pre>

-### Using an Optional Consumer Argument
+### Per-queue Delivery Timeouts Using an Optional Queue Argument

-Set the `x-consumer-timeout` optional consumer argument when the consumer is registered.
+Set the `x-consumer-timeout` [optional queue argument](#optional-arguments) on a queue when the queue is declared.
-The value must be in milliseconds.
+The timeout is specifiedin milliseconds.
 Whether the timeout should be enforced is evaluated periodically, at one minute intervals.

-Multiple consumers on a shared channel should not have this argument configured to different values.
-When this is the case, the lower timeout will have precedence as it will close the channel when the time is up.

-If multiple consumers of the same type (with the same purpose) should have this timeout lowered compared to the global one, consider setting this value per queue as demonstrated above.

 ## <a id="exclusivity" class="anchor" href="#exclusivity">Exclusivity</a>